rayyanghazi/fishingfrenzy-bot/README.md

 - **Fishing Automation**: Enjoy automatic fishing with configurable types.
 - **Daily Tasks**: Automatically handle daily activities for extra rewards.
 - **Event System**: Automatically switch to the event area (without purchasing event items).
+- **Web Login Support**: Now you can log in via web by searching for the login API.
+- **Bait Usage**: The bot now automatically uses all available bait variations from your inventory.

 This bot is built to save you time and streamline your gameplay, allowing you to focus on strategy and enjoying the game.